-As mentioned earlier (see Section 4.6), implementing the proposed action through selection of either action alternative would result in no significant adverse socioeconomic effects.
+Implementing the proposed action through selection of either action alternative would result in no significant adverse socioeconomic effects.
 The same is true for the no action alternative.
-Potential impacts to area population, housing, employment/unemployment, incomes, local businesses/revenue, community services, and/or quality of life would be either negligible or minor to moderate both adverse and beneficial.
+Potential effects to area population, housing, employment, income, local business revenue, community services, and/or quality of life would be negligible to minor or moderate and both adverse and beneficial.

-Cumulatively, the reasonably foreseeable plans and projects identified in Section 4.10.2, along with the proposed modernization of the port should also not result in any future significant adverse cumulative socioeconomic impacts.
-These plans and projects generally have the potential to support future development and permanent job creation, which would result in long-term beneficial, cumulative effects.
-Additionally, other future development/redevelopment projects in El Paso and Doña Ana counites would likely have both short- and long-term beneficial effects on the regional economies by increasing employment, income, and business sales volume, increasing the tax base, and increasing financial support of public services.
+Cumulatively, the reasonably foreseeable plans and projects identified in Section 4.10.2, along with the proposed modernization of the BOTA port, also should not result in any future significant adverse cumulative socioeconomic effects.
+These plans and projects generally have the potential to provide future development and support permanent job creation, which would result in long-term beneficial, cumulative economic effects.
+Additionally, other future development/redevelopment projects in El Paso County, as well as Doña Ana County, would likely have short- and long-term beneficial economic effects on the region by increasing employment, income, and business sales volume, increasing the tax base, and increasing financial support of public services.